opticyclic/CompilerBot/prompts.md

 Rename the project to match the created one in GitHub

 > The project name is now compiler-bot and the clone command is git clone git@github.com:opticyclic/compiler-bot.git.
 Update the README

+Application doesn't run

+> When I try to run I get the error no main manifest attribute, in build/libs/compiler-bot-0.1.jar